Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 What is the course about?

-The DFN Project SEARCH Supported Internship programme is an exciting transition-to-work opportunity specifically designed to help 17-24 year olds with an Education, Health and Care Plan to gain the skills and experience they need to succeed in the world of work.
+The DFN Project SEARCH Supported Internship is an academic-year-long programme of study specifically designed to help 17-24 year olds with an Education, Health and Care Plan to gain the skills and experience they need to succeed in the world of work.

 Why should I choose the course?

-The DFN Project SEARCH Supported Internship is an ideal choice for young people who are thinking about making the transition from education to employment but would like a little extra support to do so.
+The DFN Project SEARCH Supported Internship is an ideal choice for young people who are thinking about making the transition from education to employment but need little extra support.
 You will gain invaluable, transferable workplace skills giving you the opportunity to kickstart your career.

 A dedicated tutor and job coach will visit you daily in your placement, supporting you to learn your new role and helping your workplace to make reasonable adjustments.